-Rahna Epting has served as Every Voice's Chief of Staff since December 2013.
-At Every Voice, she oversees the strategic implementation of the program to win, helps support the supervision and development of staff, and serves as an ambassador to the money in politics efforts across the country.
+Rahna Epting is the Election Program Managing Director at Moveon.org.
+Previously she served as Every Voice's Chief of Staff.
+At Every Voice, she oversaw the strategic implementation of the program to win, helped support the supervision and development of staff, and served as an ambassador to the money in politics efforts across the country.

 Prior to joining Every Voice, Rahna worked at the Service Employees International Union in various capacities.
 In the role of Member Political Programs Director, she designed, developed and managed four national programs to engage SEIU members across the country in politics – from recruiting and supporting labor activists to run for office, to activating union retirees to fight for the passage of the Affordable Care Act, to developing member leaders throughout the union.
 While at SEIU, Rahna also lobbied President Barack Obama's Administration in support of the Workforce Investment Act, Child Care funding, and the prevention of government imposed furlough days.